-Full-time regular exempt and non-exempt employees may be eligible for consideration for remote work after successful completion of a 3-month probationary period, unless the employee was hired specifically into a fully remote position.
+Full-time regular exempt and non-exempt employees may be eligible for consideration for remote work after successful completion of a 3-month introductory employment period, unless the employee was hired specifically into a fully remote position.

 Eligible employees will sign an agreement with their supervisor outlining the terms of their remote work.

 In addition to holding a position with responsibilities appropriate for remote work, employees must have the discipline and the ability to demonstrate success in a remote work arrangement.